 Where respiratory protective equipment or RPE is used as a control measure under Health and Safety Legislation, it is vital that the selected RPE is adequate and suitable.
-This is achieved through face fit testing.
+It must fit the wearer.
+This is achieved through face fit testing by a competent person.

-To ensure that the selected RPE has the potential to provide adequate protection for individual wearers, tight-fitting RPE must be face fit tested.
-Qualitative face fit testing can be used on what are defined as tight fitting respirators, with the exception of full face masks.
+To ensure that the selected RPE has the potential to provide adequate protection for individual wearers, tight-fitting RPE must be tested.
+A qualitative face fit test can be used with what are defined as tight fitting respirators, with the exception of full face masks.

-This includes half face masks and disposable face masks.
-The performance of these types of face pieces rely heavily on the quality of fit of the face piece to the wearer’s face.
+This includes half face masks and disposable masks.
+The performance of these types of pieces rely heavily on the quality of fit of the piece to the wearer’s face.

-An inadequate fit will significantly reduce the protection provided to the wearer.
-The presence of facial hair in the region of the face seal will significantly reduce the protection provided.
+An inadequate fit or a poor fit will significantly reduce the protection provided to the wearer.
+The presence of facial hair in the region of the seal will significantly reduce the protection provided.

 Submit your review

 What do I Need to do Before Face Fit Testing?

 You must not eat, drink, or chew gum in the 15 minutes leading up to the test.
 However, taking small sips of water is allowed.

 You must also refrain from smoking for at least 1 hour prior, and you must be clean shaven at the time of the test.
 A wet shave is required.